How to monitor Apache Flink with OpenTelemetry

-Apache Flink monitoring support is now available in the open source OpenTelemetry collector.
+Apache Flink monitoring support is now available in the open-source OpenTelemetry collector.
 You can check out the OpenTelemetry repo here!
-You can utilize this receiver in conjunction with any OTel collector: including the OpenTelemetry Collector and observIQ’s distribution of the collector.
+You can utilize this receiver in conjunction with any OTel collector, including the OpenTelemetry Collector and observIQ’s collector distribution.

 What signals matter?

-- Two different metrics that record the duration a job has continued uninterrupted, and the number of full restarts a job has committed, respectively.
+• Two different metrics record the duration a job has continued uninterrupted and the number of full restarts a job has committed, respectively.

 Before you begin